Option 1: Specify, Perform/Manage, and Verify are fully separated.

 The analysis here separates those who Specify, Perform/Manage (operations), and Verify.

-Specify, Perform/Manage, and Verify are fully separated: In this approach, nobody can participate in more than one of these activites.
-In essence, audit covers verification, a director of some sort specifes, and operations performs operational tasks.
+Specify, Perform/Manage, and Verify are fully separated: In this approach, nobody can participate in more than one of these activities.
+In essence, audit covers verification, a director of some sort specifies, and operations performs operational tasks.

-Specify and Verify are separated from Perform/Manage: In this mode, an individual, typically a CISO or similar titled party, specifies what is to be done and verifies that it is done, and a different party, typically the Chief Information or Operations Manager or the equivalent carries out the operaitons.
+Specify and Verify are separated from Perform/Manage: In this mode, an individual, typically a CISO or similar titled party (we will call this the Information Proteciton Lead (IP Lead)), specifies what is to be done and verifies that it is done, and a different party, typically the Chief Information or Operations Manager or the equivalent carries out the operations.
 This is typically for medium sized organizations or larger ones with a more powerful information protection lead.

 Specify, Perform/Manage, and Verify are separated in a per function basis: In this case, different business functions involve different sets of individuals who specify, perform/manage, and verify, and the same individual cannot do all three (or often more than one) for any given area.
 So a manager in one area may be able to perform while they are also able to specify in another area and verify in a third area.